will-iamalpine/EnergyMeter/README.md

 ## Data Collection Procedure
 Data collection was done manually.
 We wrote a [script](https://github.com/quicksell-louis/EnergyMeter/blob/master/scripts/train.py) which automatically detects that an appliance is turned on and then prompts the user for the type of the appliance being sampled.
 This is used to label a window of data containing different electronic signature features over a set time period.
 It contains printouts to view/validate the data, and catch any errors.
 Each sample is saved to a CSV which is then added to the training dataset during processing.

+## Event Detection & Rolling Window Classifier &Method
+Our approach used an event detection method which involved comparing the current reading with the average of two previous readings.
+An event was detected if that change exceeded a certain threshold, in our case 5W.
+A rolling window was constructed in the form of a numpy array, which contained 40 readings.
+When an event is detected, it populates the window up until the first two rows, thus allowing accurate capture of the startup sequence.
+The rolling window method was used for both training and classification.

 ## Dataset Training
 Given the simplicity of our neural network, we initially attempted a run with 20 samples for each device.
 However, we uncovered numerous errors due to data formatting/processing in our first round of data collection & processing, and achieved only a 60% accuracy rate.
 This prompted us to rebuild the data processing pipeline, and collect many more samples.
 After tuning our model, we achieved ~90% accuracy with 100 samples per device, for a total of 700 samples.
 However, we futher discovered issues in our data collection script, and rewrote it to speed up the process by automatic event detection and window creation, and a state of 'none' to aid classification.
 We then collected a new dataset containing 800 samples.
 The model is now near 99% accuracy.
 Further refinement could be achieved, but efforts would be better spent in the functionality development, mentioned in 'Future Work' section later on this page.